dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

       object eventRV extends RequestVar[Event](Event.create)

- We use the RequestVar to pass Event instances between page request in the following cases:
+ We use the RequestVar to pass Event instances between page requests in the following cases:

  * from the initial GET request of a create or edit form to the subsequent PUT request that processes the submitted data (and also between successive PUT requests if they